gbirke/serialrenamer/README.md

 ## TODO
 This app is still in development and does not have the full functionality.
 The following parts still have to be developed:

-- Matcher for matching episode info from MovieStore to file names
-- Displaying matches/renamed files (in FileRenamePreview)
-- Interface for manually assigning episode info in case the matcher got it wrong
+- Cache theTVDB requests
+- Search theTVDB in the background based on the currently selected folder name.
+- Configurable rename pattern as class
 - Rename action in PHP code

 ## Future Improvements
-- Search theTVDB in the background based on the currently selected folder name.
+- Interface for manually assigning episode info in case the matcher got it wrong
-- Custom rename patterns
+- Input field for rename pattern
 - Replace PHP app with node.js to get an isomorphic app
+- Sort result by episode number